Creating a Needs vs. Wants Pyramid to Reach Financial Goals

 Finally, it’s time to move to the top of the pyramid.
 This section is composed purely of wants, and provides the opportunity to one day have to consider gifting to the next generation and fulfilling philanthropic desires.

 Viewing needs vs wants in the context of the pyramid allows us to keep the horse before the cart and address first things first.
 Once these basic needs are met, individuals and families can begin to get into the more complex aspects of financial planning and wealth building and preservation.
-Contact an Anders advisor to discuss your exit planning strategy and create a needs vs. wants pyramid to reach your financial goals.
+Contact an Anders advisor to discuss your business transition planning strategy and create a needs vs. wants pyramid to reach your financial goals.